DepartmentOfHealth-htbhf/htbhf-dwp-api/README.md

-# htbhf-dwp-api
+# htbfh-dwp-api
-An internal API for checking eligibility against DWP data (whether this is from a DWP API or data feed)
+A Rest service that takes requests for eligibility checks against DWP data and checks against an internal database before making a call to the real DWP API.